The Herald (Zimbabwe): Origins

 The newspaper's origins date back to the 19th century.
 Its forerunner was launched on 27 June 1891 by William Fairbridge for the Argus group of South Africa.
 Named the Mashonaland Herald and Zambesian Times, it was a weekly, hand-written news sheet produced using the cyclostyle duplicating process.
 In October the following year it became a printed newspaper and changed its name to The Rhodesia Herald.

 The Argus group later set up a subsidiary called the Rhodesian Printing and Publishing Company to run its newspapers in what was then Southern Rhodesia.

 After the white minority Rhodesian Front government unilaterally declared independence on 11 November 1965, it started censoring The Rhodesia Herald.
 The newspaper responded by leaving blank spaces where articles had been removed, enabling readers to gauge the extent of the censorship.

-Post Independence
+After Independence

 In 1981, after Zimbabwe became independent, the government bought The Herald and other papers from the Argus group, using a US$20 million grant from Nigeria, and established the Zimbabwe Mass Media Trust to operate them.
 The Trust created Zimbabwe Newspapers, Ltd., as the publisher of the papers.

 In mid-May 2008, its website was briefly shut down by cyber hackers.

 For Robert Mugabe's 93rd birthday, the state-owned newspaper issued a 24-page supplement packed with goodwill messages from government departments.